charMstr/ft_services/srcs/nginx/README.md

 **_TIP_** _MAKE SURE you add the trailing '/' at the end of the proxy\_pass line._
 **_TIP_** **RTFM!**
+**_TIP_** in your web browser use the development tool to track the netwok exchanges when making a request.
+**_TIP_** clearing your cache in web browser might be necessary for some changes to actually occur.

 ##### 307 REDIRECT TO WORDPRESS CONTAINER